verpenunes/SemesterProject1/README.md

 [Community Science Museum](https://velvety-monstera-64ffbe.netlify.app/) was created using HTML and CSS.

 ## Description
-The project includes design principles, project management, communication technology, and developing with HTML/CSS.<br/>
+This project aims to put professional knowledge into practice in solving practical web development problems, focusing on the design process, aesthetics and mastering HTML and CSS.<br/>

 ## Build With
 <ul>